solarphase/app/README.md

 # SolarPhase

-SolarPhase is the personal portfolio and blog of developer __Kimmy Andersson__ and here you can find the complete source-code that powers the website.
+SolarPhase is the personal portfolio and blog of __Kimmy Andersson__ and this repository contains the entire source-code of the application that powers the website.

 ## License